gizmola/wg-easy-wiki/Using-WireGuard-Easy-with-nginx-SSL.md

 $ exit
 ```

 Of course, make sure to point `wg-easy.myhomelab.com` to your server's IP address with a DNS A record or DynamicDNS or any other method.
+Ensure ports `80`, `443`, `51820` are available (e.g. by forwarding them in your router).

 That's it!